dpretet/axi-crossbar/doc/issue9_strict_ordering_rules.md

 ## Overview

-The first implementation of the crossbar didn't ensure a correct ordering of write and read response.
-Indeed, in order to simplify the implementation, the slave switch module just forward request and completion in the order a master issues and a slave completes, whatever the ID used.
-This makes the completion routed back to the master out-of-order if the request used multiple times the same ID across two or more slaves which are not completing at the same pace.
-Moreover, this core has been designed for a RISCV processor which couldn't target multiple slaves because using a single RAM instance, and use always the same ID.

-To enhance the crossbar and its ordering rules support, this development will upgrade the slave switch module to ensure the completion ordering correct among the same ID queue.
+AXI4 specifies strict ordering rules per transaction ID:

+- Write responses (B channel) must be returned in-order per ID
+- Read responses (R channel) must be returned in-order per ID

+The initial crossbar implementation did not guarantee these constraints in the following scenario:

+- A master issues multiple transactions using the same ID
+- Transactions target different slaves
+- Slaves have different response latencies

+This could result in out-of-order responses for the same ID, violating AXI4 requirements.

+This development will enforce a strict ordering rule per AXI ID.

+The ordering enforcement introduces constraints:

+- If a slave response is delayed, subsequent responses for the same ID are blocked
+- This can create backpressure toward:
+  - Slave interfaces
+  - Internal crossbar datapaths

-## Design Plan
+## Architecture

-Each slave switch will now embbed a FIFO for each ID, as much FIFO than outstanding request supported, with a depth equals to the the number of outstanding request supported.
-This FIFO will store the slave index targeted by the requests using the same ID.
+Each slave switch will now embbed a FIFO per ID, as much FIFO than outstanding request supported, with a depth equals to the the number of outstanding request supported.
+The FIFO will store:
+- the slave index targeted
+- the misrouted flag
+- the burst length, only for read completion

 While each master is identified by its unique ID Mask, the number of FIFO could be huge.
 Indeed, the user must extend the ID width and these extra bits would widely increase the possible ORs.